How to Use Loom Videos in your Interior Design Process to Enhance Client Experience

 You can also stay connected by sending videos to your team to celebrate big wins or milestones.
 This is especially helpful if your team works remotely.

-VIDEO MESSAGES ALLOW YOU TO SHARE KNOWLEDGE AND TRAIN YOUR TEAM
+VIDEO MESSAGES ALLOW YOU TO SHARE KNOWLEDGE AND TRAIN YOUR INTERIOR DESIGN TEAM

-The designers I work with use Loom to explain their creative ideas so their clients can understand the vision behind their interior design plan.
+Interior designers can use Loom to explain their creative ideas so their clients can understand the vision behind their interior design plans.
 Loom also allows them the opportunity to show their clients how to use project software so they know exactly how to communicate, submit approvals, make payments, and schedule meetings.

-In addition to sharing knowledge with clients, video software allows you to provide on-demand resources and training for your team.
-You can create a Training Library for your employees to reduce the number of 1:1 meetings and save them from spending endless time searching for information or learning how to do something on their own.
-By keeping all of your training videos in one place so all of your team can access them, you’ll spend less time explaining the same process over and over to multiple team members.
+In addition to sharing knowledge with clients, video software allows you to provide on-demand resources and training for your team so you can reduce the number of 1:1 meetings required.
+This will also save your team from spending endless time searching for information or learning how to do something without asking you.
 Click here for the top processes you need in your design business.

 VIDEO MESSAGES LET YOU PROVIDE AND COLLECT CONSTRUCTIVE FEEDBACK

-When mistakes are made, and you want to provide direct feedback to your team, you can use Loom to record yourself walking through how to fix the mistake and how to prevent it in the future.
-What may come off harsh in an email comes across as friendly and constructive in a video walk-through.
+When mistakes are made, and you want to provide direct feedback to your team, you can use Loom to record yourself walking through how to fix the mistake and prevent it in the future.
+What may feel harsh in an email comes across as friendly and constructive in a video walk-through.

 You can also use Loom to instruct clients on how you’d like them to provide feedback on their design.
 Creating a Loom video to show them exactly how to use your software and what to include when they leave feedback cuts down on client confusion and reduces your time in answering questions.
 And bonus: it’s also another opportunity for you to remind them of your timeline for requesting feedback, but in a gentle way.